joinpursuit/Pursuit-Core-Web/fundamentals/array_methods/README.md

 Most array transformations share two operations in common:

-1. The traverse the source array.
+1. They traverse the source array.
 2. Add each item's transformed value to a new array.

-## 3. Map
+## Map

 `Map` takes a transformation function (callback) as an argument, applies it to each element in the source array, and returns the new transformed array.